miloshimself/journey2dayone/README.md

 ## 6. Limitations

-* Only `.jpg / .jpeg / .png` images and `.mp3 / .m4a / .aac / .wav` audio are processed
+* Only `.jpg / .jpeg / .png` images and `.mp3 / .m4a / .aac / .wav` audio are processed, though easily extended.
 * Journey entries without `lat`/`lon` are imported without location
 * Time‑zone‑to‑country resolution relies on the included IANA ↔ ISO 3166 map